 2. Decisions driven by data and discernment.

-How long was production down on night shift and why?
-Did day shift have the same issues with the run?
+How long was production down on the night shift and why?
+Did the day shift have the same issues with the run?
 Did both shifts have similar OEE performance for the same product?

 3. Better management and coordination.